Migrate data with Astra DB Sideloader

 On each node in your origin cluster, use nodetool to create a backup of the data that you want to migrate, including all keyspaces and CQL tables that you want to migrate.

-1. Be aware of the Astra DB Sideloader limitations related to materialized views, secondary indexes, and encrypted data that are described in Origin cluster requirements.
-If necessary, modify the data model on your origin cluster to prepare for the migration.
+1. Due to Astra DB Sideloader limitations related to materialized views, secondary indexes, and encrypted data, you might need to modify the data model on your origin cluster to prepare for the migration.
+For more information, see Origin cluster requirements.

 2. Optional: Before you create snapshots, consider running nodetool cleanup to remove data that no longer belongs to your nodes.
 This command is particularly useful after adding more nodes to a cluster because it helps ensure that each node only contains the data that it is responsible for, according to the current cluster configuration and partitioning scheme.